bessinnica/Loc-markdig-azuredocs-test/articles/backup/backup-azure-alternate-dpm-server.md

 You can use Azure Backup Server to recover the data you've backed up to a Recovery Services vault.
 The process for doing so is integrated into the Azure Backup Server management console, and is similar to the recovery workflow for other Azure Backup components.

 > [!NOTE]
-> This article is applicable for [System Center Data Protection Manager 2012 R2 with UR7 or later] (https://support.microsoft.com/en-us/kb/3065246), combined with the [latest Azure Backup agent](http://aka.ms/azurebackup_agent).
+> This article is applicable for [System Center Data Protection Manager 2012 R2 with UR7 or later](https://support.microsoft.com/en-us/kb/3065246), combined with the [latest Azure Backup agent](http://aka.ms/azurebackup_agent).
->
->

 To recover data from an Azure Backup Server: